|Responsible Unit:||Student Conduct Office|

 Policy for Alcohol and/or Drug Use Amnesty in Hazing Cases

-- The health and safety of every student at the College at Brockport is of utmost importance.
+- The health and safety of every student at SUNY Brockport is of utmost importance.
 The College recognizes that students who have been drinking and/or using drugs (whether such use is voluntary or involuntary) at the time that hazing, occurs may be hesitant to report such incidents due to fear of potential consequences for their own conduct.
 The College strongly encourages students to report incidents of hazing to College officials.
 A bystander acting in good faith, or a reporting individual acting in good faith, who discloses any incident of hazing to College officials or law enforcement will not be subject to the College's code of conduct for violations of alcohol and/or drug use policies occurring at or near the time of the commission of the hazing.

 Examples of Hazing Acts